Izon language

-There are about thirty dialects, all mutually intelligible, of which the are Gbanran, Ekpetiama and Kolokuma etc.Kolokuma is the language of education.
+There are about thirty dialects, all mutually intelligible, of which there are Gbanran, Ekpetiama and Kolokuma etc. Kolokuma is the language of education.

 In June 2013, the Izon Fie instructional book and audio CDs were launched at a ceremony attended by officials of the government of Bayelsa State.
-The government of Bayelsa State official employed 30 teachers to teach the Izon language in primary schools in the state in order to save the language from extinction.
+The government of Bayelsa State official employed 30 teachers to teach the Central Izon language in primary schools in the state in order to save the language from extinction.

 General information and history

-While there are approximately 1,700,000 speakers of all Ijo languages in Nigeria, it is believed that there are only a little over 1,000,000 Izon speakers.
+While there are approximately 1.7 million speakers of all Ijo languages in Nigeria, it is believed that there are only a little over 1 million Izon speakers.
 The language is currently classified as "at risk", with a 20% certainty based on the evidence available.
 Izon is recognized as having been present in the region several millennia before the 15th century when the Portuguese arrived at the Nigerian coast.
 At present, linguists approximate that the language became established in the Niger Delta region as many as seven to eight thousand years ago.

 The Ijo people did not call the Niger Delta region home for all of history; in fact, it is known that there have been ancient movements from far-away places/from the edges of the Niger Delta.
 Because of this, Izon is closely related to a variety of other languages from surrounding areas, beyond the confines of Nigeria towards the sources of the Niger River near West Africa.
 Linguists have traced the pre-history of Izon far back and collectively refer to its roots as proto-ijo, the language from which all existing Ijo dialects came into existence.